-When you enter the campus at 7500 W Camp Wisdom Road, turn left and go to the east gate.
-The swipe badges of students, faculty, and staff will open the gates and school buildings from 6:30 AM to 10:00 PM seven days a week.
-Visitors and delivery drivers who do not have a badge can push the call button, which is staffed 8:15 AM to 5:00 PM business days.
+When you enter the campus at 7500 W Camp Wisdom Road, turn right and go to the west gate (open during business hours) to access the Mahler or Pike buildings.
+If going to the Pike building or Student Life Center, turn left after entering campus and use your badge to open the east gate.
+The badges of students, faculty, and staff will open the gates and school buildings from 6:30 AM to 10:00 PM seven days a week.
+Visitors and delivery drivers who do not have a badge can push the call button on the east gate, which is staffed 8:15 AM to 5:00 PM business days.
 If you live at the International Linguistics Center, your badge will open the gate any time of any day.

-Students in the dorm are required to adhere to the ILC’s COVID-19 policies.
+Students in the Guest House are required to adhere to the ILC’s COVID-19 policies.
 The ILC does not currently require vaccination for students in campus housing, though it is highly recommended.

 If I feel ill, should I go to the Health Clinic?

-If you have symptoms consistent with COVID-19, do not go to the Health Clinic.
-Phone the Health Clinic and report that you are not well at 972-708-7408.
+If you have symptoms consistent with COVID-19, do not go to the Health Clinic without calling first.
+Phone the Health Clinic at 972-708-7408 and report that you are not well.
 They will give instructions for getting help.
 The Health Clinic hours are now M,W,Th,F mornings 8:30 AM -12:00 PM and Tuesday afternoons 1:30 – 4:30 PM.
 If you suspect that you may have COVID-19 or have been exposed to it, please also contact Stephen Peterson, our Associate Dean of Students at COVID@diu.edu or call/text 641-758-4334.